 A housing deposit of $200 and verification of an I-20 are due by November 1 for study during the spring semester.

 Based on your acceptance to Grace College and academic credentials, including:

 Grace waives its $30 application fee to applicants who apply online.

 Or download the application, complete it and mail it with the application fee, or fax (574-372-5120) the completed application and mail the application fee separately.
 International Student Application

 All Grace College applicants must submit official high school transcripts (and university transcripts for transfer applicants).
 The transcripts must come directly from your high school and/or university.
-Complete the top portion of the Reference & Transcript Request for International Students.
+Complete the top portion of the Reference and Transcript Request for International Students.
 Send it to your high school principal or counselor, who will complete the remainder of the form and submit it directly to the Grace College Admissions Office, along with your official transcripts.
 If you have attended another university, you will need to follow the same procedure with the Reference and Transcripts Request for International Transfer Students.
 If you have attended more than one other university, you will need to make copies of the form and send a copy to each university you have attended.
 The form is to be completed by the Registrar and returned with a copy of your official transcripts directly to the Grace College Admissions Office.
-Also fill out the Declaration of Financial Support Form demonstrating financial resources to enroll.
+Also fill out the Declaration of Financial Support Form, which demonstrates financial resources to enroll.
 International students are considered for academic scholarships, but are expected to contribute a portion of annual college expenses.
 International applicants are automatically considered for academic scholarships and notified when admission is granted.

-All applicants must submit an official copy of either SAT, ACT, or TOEFL scores (TOEFL required for non-English-speaking countries).
+All applicants must submit an official copy of either SAT, ACT or TOEFL scores (TOEFL is required for non-English-speaking countries).
 An official copy of your scores may be obtained from your school or by request from www.act.org or www.sat.org.
 The Grace College code numbers are 1198 for the ACT and 1252 for the SAT.